bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/04-excercise-my-first-app.md

 * Convert **`main.js`** and **`canvas.js`** to use CommonJS syntax (**`require`** and **`module.exports`**)
 * Create a basic webpack config to bundle our demo application to a **`dist/main.js`**.
 * Alter the **`index.html`** to point at **`main.js`** as its only **`<script>`** tag
-* Write package.json script to build: run webpack and copy the non-js files
+* Write package.json `scripts` to build: run webpack and copy the non-js files
 >  **`"build": "webpack && cp -R index.html img styles dist"`**
 * **`npm run build`** then **`cd dist`** and **`serve`**
 > Test output bundle